Financial-Times/n-express/README.md

 As next-metrics must be a singleton to ensure reliable reporting, it is exported at `require('@financial-times/n-express').metrics`

 ## Navigation
 If you pass `withNavigation:true` in the init options, you will have navigation data available in `res.locals.navigation`.  this data comes from polling the [navigation API](https://github.com/Financial-Times/next-navigation-api).
-This data is used to populate the various menus and naviation items on the apps.
+This data is used to populate the various menus and navigation items on the apps.
 The following data is available

 	res.locals.navigation = {
 		lists: {